-Scenario Configuration Second part to take place a week later, at any time during that day.
+Scenario Configuration (Part 2) Second part to take place a week later, at any time during that day.
 Scheduling Range: 7 and 7 Scheduling Leniency: No Second part to take place three days later, at exactly same the same time as part 1.
 Scheduling Range: 3 and 3 Scheduling Leniency: Yes Second part to take place one to two weeks later, at any time during the day.
-Scheduling Range: 7 and 14 Scheduling Leniency: No Second part to take place later on the same day as the first part.
-Scheduling Range: 0 and 0 Scheduling Leniency: No
+Scheduling Range: 7 and 14 Scheduling Leniency: No

+Second part to take place later on the same Scheduling Range: 0 and 0 day as the first part.
+Scheduling Leniency: No

-The system will enforce the configuration for the second part in terms of ensuring participants only sign up for timeslots that meet the two-part study restrictions.
-As the researcher, you also have additional control as you decide which timeslots to create for each part of the study.
-You should be careful to ensure that there are sufficient timeslots for each part.
-For example, if the study is set up so part 2 must occur exactly one day after part 1, and you have set up part 1 timeslots on Monday, then ensure you have some part 2 timeslots set up on Tuesday or participants will have trouble signing up for the Monday part 1 timeslots because there is no corresponding part 2 timeslot to sign up for.
+The system will enforce the configuration for the each part in terms of ensuring participants only sign up for timeslots that meet the multi-part study restrictions.
+As the researcher, you also have additional control in deciding which timeslots to create for each part of the study.
+You want to ensure that there are sufficient timeslots for each part.
+For example, if you have a two-part study set up so the second part must occur exactly one day after the first part, and you have set up the Part 1 timeslots on Monday, then ensure you have some Part 2 timeslots set up on Tuesday.
+Participants will have trouble signing up for the Monday timeslots for the first part because there is no corresponding timeslot for the second part to sign up for.